Cluster headaches

 • Circannual patterns: Clusters often occur around solstices/equinoxes or seasonal changes

-• PET scans: Show hypothalamic activation during attacks
+• PET scans: Show hypothalamic activation during attacks (specifically ipsilateral posterior hypothalamic gray matter)

 • Sleep connection: Attacks frequently occur during REM sleep; melatonin (which the hypothalamus regulates) helps some sufferers